 Day package I

-The day package I price is 410 EUR/person.
+The day package I price is 320 EUR/person.
 This price includes conference facilities and technical equipment, coffees, lunches, dinners and the social program (a guided tour at the Ateneum Art Museum and dinner at restaurant Salutorget).

 Day package II